LookiMan/Poster/README.md

 **1. Add Telegram or Discord bots:**

-To add a new bot you should: go to the Bots tab and click the "Add Bot" button, select the bot type and specify its token obtained from @BotFather (for Telegram) or in the developer panel (for Discord).
+To add a new bot you should: go to the "Bots" tab and click the "Add Bot" button, select the bot type and specify its token obtained from @BotFather (for Telegram) or in the developer panel (for Discord).

 **2. Add Telegram or Discord channels:**

-To add a new bot you should: go to the Channels tab and click the "Add Channel" button, specify the type of channel (Discord/Telegram), add a previously created bot and specify the channel id
+To add a new channel you should: go to the "Channels" tab and click the "Add Channel" button, specify the type of channel (Discord/Telegram), add a previously created bot and specify the channel id

 **3. Create new post:**